Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Air Frying Ovens

-This oven type is perfect for people who like to eat healthier recipes and have complete control over the cooking process of their food.
-More often than not, ovens with air frying capabilities are designed to offer alternative cooking methods as well, so if you like versatility and a friendly price tag, this might be for you.
+More often than not, ovens with air-frying capabilities are designed to offer alternative cooking methods as well, so if you like versatility and a friendly price tag, an Air-Frying oven is for you.

-Depending on the model you choose, you might end up paying anywhere between $100-300 dollars for a unit like this.
-However, if you want a full-sized oven that offers this feature, you’ll end up many times that amount.
+Depending on your chosen model, you might end up paying anywhere between $100-300 for an Air-Frying oven.
+However, if you want a full-sized oven that offers air frying, you’ll end up paying many times the abovementioned amount.

 Steam Ovens